Ir1d/docker_sample/submission/DSFD/README.md

 time docker run --rm -it scaffrey/dsfd_sample
 ```

-The prediction goes to `res` folder, you can compare them to `res-ref` folder.
+The prediction goes to `/predictions` folder, you can compare them to `/predictions-ref` folder.